 Reading time: 5 minutes

-Regardless of whether it's a computer, cell phone or tablet, we often spend hours staring at different displays, often several at the same time.
-This behavior can quickly overwhelm our brain and body and lead to unpleasant consequences, such as headaches.
-We give you 5 tips for headaches in the office.
+Whether it's a computer, cell phone or tablet - we often spend hours staring at different screens, often several at the same time.
+This behavior can quickly overwhelm our brain and body and have unpleasant consequences, such as headaches.
+The right neuroathletic exercises can help.
+We'll give you five simple tips for headaches in the office.

 Contents